 Frequently Asked Questions

 For most travellers, including UK and US citizens, no visa is required for short visits to Mediterranean countries in the Schengen Area, which includes Spain, France, Italy, and Greece.
-However, ensure your passport is valid for at least six months beyond your travel dates and always check current entry requirements as they can change.
-Turkey requires an e-Visa, which is easily obtained online before travel.
+Ensure your passport is valid for at least six months beyond your travel dates and check current entry requirements before you sail.
+Turkey requires an e-Visa, which is easily obtained online in advance.

-In major tourist areas and ports, English is widely spoken, especially by those working in the tourism industry.
-In more remote areas or local establishments, you may encounter language barriers, but a few basic phrases in the local language and a translation app can help.
+In major tourist areas and at the ports themselves, English is widely spoken, particularly by those working in the tourism industry.
+In smaller local establishments you may need a little help, but a translation app on your phone covers any gaps well, and a few basic phrases in the local language are always warmly received.

-Ship-sponsored excursions typically range from £50–£150 per person for half-day tours and £80–£200 for full-day tours.
-Independent options booked via Viator or local operators can be 20–40% cheaper, but require more planning.
-Consider mixing both approaches to balance convenience and cost.
+Ship-sponsored excursions typically range from £50 to £150 per person for half-day tours and £80 to £200 for full-day tours.
+Independent options booked via Viator or local operators can be 20 to 40% cheaper, but require more advance planning.
+Many experienced cruisers mix both approaches depending on the port.

 Ready to Plan?